RahulSoni0/AgroSeva/README.md

 ## 🚀 Features

-- Dedicated section for articles , books and podcasts related to mental health.
+- Home Page : Collection of Important Links , Updates on Government Schemes , Farmer WellFare schemes , best practices and articles related to farming
 - Community section consisting of various groups for people from different backgrounds
 - Focus tracker to stop procrastination and get things done.
 - Diverse collections of Lofi beats for study , sleep and relaxing mood